119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 1. GPS Systems

 Factory-installed GPS systems, especially in luxury vehicles, are always in demand.
 Many car owners prefer built-in navigation over mobile apps because of seamless integration and offline usability.
 GPS systems from brands like BMW, Mercedes-Benz, and Lexus tend to have higher resale value.
-On average, these units sell for $100 to $300 in Canada, depending on their condition and model.
+On average, these units sell for $100 to $300 in Canada, depending on the condition and make.
 The main buyers here are mechanics, auto shops, and car owners who are looking for replacements.
 If you have a high-end unit, listing it on platforms like eBay or Kijiji can help you get a better price.

 2. Old Car Radios